pimatic/pimatic-guide/api/index.html.md

 Pimatic features a rich API for external scripting or frontends.
 The API can be accessed in two
 ways:

-  * The REST-API: Using standrard HTTP-Requests.
+  * The REST-API: Using standard HTTP-Requests.
   * The websocket-API: Using websockets and the socket.io protocol.

 ## REST-API